Writer-director Paul Greengrass’ exceptionally well-crafted post-Civil War western is now available on digital platforms.

 The being heart of News of the World, of course, is the slowly forged bond between Kidd, a man so haunted by his wartime experiences that he stoically accepts tragedy as “judgment for all I have seen and all I have done,” and Johanna, an emotionally scarred child who, after being torn from two different families, is aptly described by a sympathetic onlooker as “an orphan twice over.”
 The pitch-perfect emotional interplay between Hanks and Zengel, the seasoned veteran and the promising newcomer who bring out the best in each other, recalls the fascinating give-and-take between director-star Francois Truffaut and Jean-Pierre Cargol in Truffaut’s The Wild Child (1970), a not-dissimilar story about a learned man’s efforts to bestow the profoundly mixed blessings of civilization on a youngster who, all things considered, might be better off unbound by those constraints.
 Their characters may be hard-pressed to communicate through words, but they express themselves with affecting stripped-to-essentials eloquence.

-Standouts in the strong supporting cast include Michael Angelo Covino as Almay, a vicious trafficker who views Johanna as a product to be sold or savored, or both; Thomas Francis Murphy as Mr. Farley, the self-appointed ruler of a small town who makes the grave mistake of thinking he can coerce Kidd into enhancing his image; Fred Hechinger as John Calley, a naïve Farley henchman who gets a shot at redemption when he aims in the right direction; and Elizabeth Marvel as Mrs. Gannett, the worn but warm-hearted owner of a livery stable and boarding house who offers hospitality to Kidd and Johanna, and gives each of them what they need.
+Standouts in the strong supporting cast include Michael Angelo Covino as Almay, a vicious trafficker who views Johanna as a product to be sold or savored, or both; Thomas Francis Murphy as Mr. Farley, the self-appointed ruler of a small town who makes the grave mistake of thinking he can coerce Kidd into enhancing his image with the Wild West equivalent of fake news; Fred Hechinger as John Calley, a naïve Farley henchman who gets a shot at redemption when he aims in the right direction; and Elizabeth Marvel as Mrs. Gannett, the worn but warm-hearted owner of a livery stable and boarding house who offers hospitality to Kidd and Johanna, and gives each of them what they need.

-It should be noted, by the way, that News of the World is the very first western Tom Hanks has ever made.
+It should be noted, by the way, that this outstanding film is the very first western Tom Hanks has ever made.
 The two-time Oscar winner definitely earns his spurns here.
-But, then again, so does everyone else involved in this outstanding film.
+But, then again, so does everyone else involved in News of the World.